 This bill authorizes military surplus vehicles to operate on public highways in Washington under specific conditions, recognizing the public interest in allowing these vehicles to participate in parades, veterans' events, and community activities.
 A new definition for "military surplus vehicle" is established, specifying that these vehicles must have been originally manufactured for the U.S. armed forces and must not be currently owned by them.
 The bill amends existing laws to include military surplus vehicles in the definitions of "collectible vehicle" and "collector vehicle," allowing them to be registered and operated under similar regulations.

-Additionally, the bill outlines requirements for obtaining a certificate of title for military surplus vehicles, including a certification of intended use and a safety inspection to ensure the vehicle's original safety equipment is in good working order.
-It also specifies that military surplus vehicles with collector vehicle license plates are exempt from certain equipment regulations.
+Additionally, the bill outlines requirements for obtaining a certificate of title for military surplus vehicles, including a certification of intended use and a safety inspection by a licensed repair shop.
+It also specifies that these vehicles must be insured and cannot be used for general daily transportation.
+The legislation includes penalties for false statements regarding inspections and establishes that military surplus vehicles with collector vehicle licenses are exempt from certain equipment regulations.
 The act is set to take effect on January 1, 2026.